sto3014/LRPureRAW/README.md

 ## Best practice

 ---
+###  Export Location
+A lot of discussions are around the export location.
+Most of the time, you want to get rid of the exported files and have the processed photos in the same folder as the original ones.
+It is not possible to tell DxO PureRAW to do this for you, so it must be done by the plug-in itself.
+1. In the ```PureRAW Original``` preset
+   1. Section ```Export location```
+      1. Set ```Export to``` to ```Specific folder```
+      2. Choose a folder, e.g. your picture folder
+      3. Check ```Put in subfolder```
+      4. Set a value for subfolder, e.g. LR2PureRAW
+   2. Section ```Filter for valid photos```
+      1. Check the option ```Force one source```.
+      For details see _force once source_ in [Filter for valid photos](#filter-for-valid-photos)
+    3. Do not forget to update ```PureRAW Original``` or even better, create a new preset.

+2. In the Plug-in Manager
+    1. Section ```Plug-in Settings```
+       1. Check ```Execute``` under ```Before export```
+          Verify that the script BeforeExport-Cleanup script is used.
+       2. Check ```Execute``` under ```After export```
+          Verify that the script AfterExport-CreateLink script is used.

+With these settings the workflow is as follows:
+1. You
+    1. Select (RAW/DNG) photos from one folder
+2. You
+    1. Select ```File / Export with preset… / PureRAW Original```
+3. BeforeExport-Cleanup Script
+    1. Deletes all files in your export location.
+E.g. _\<Picture folder>/LR2PureRAW_
+4. Lightroom
+    1. exports the selected photos into the export location.
+E.g. _\<Picture folder>/LR2PureRAW_
+5. AfterExport-CreateLink Script
+    1. Creates a symbolic link DxO in the export location which points to the original folder.
+    E.g. _\<Picture folder>/LR2PureRAW/DxO_ <---> _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
+6. Lightroom
+    1. Starts or activates _DxO PureRAW_
+7. You
+    1. Process your photos by choosing the DxO folder as your target folder.
+8. DxO PureRAW
+    1. Processes the photos and store these into _\<Picture folder>/LR2PureRAW/DxO_ respectively _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
+9. You
+    1. After DxO has processed you photos, do _NOT_ use _DxO PureRAW_ for exporting.
+    2. Go back to Lightroom and synchronize your folder, i.e., _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_ in our example.

+Under macOS, in the last step you can even use the DxO Export functionallity.
+You have to use the ```Add``` import option in Lightroom, because the photos are already where they should.
+Under Windows this does not work.
+If you do so, the new Folder _DxO_ is created in teh folder section of the library module.

+#### Caution
+For those people which are not used to symbolic links, keep in mind:
+The _DxO_ folder in your export location is such a link.
+You may delete it at any time, but do not delete it's content.
+If you do so, you delete your original photos.

 ### Validation
 DxO PureRAW only supports RAW files
 * from [cameras and lenses which are supported](https://www.dxo.com/supported-cameras/)